DHTMLX/gantt-docs/data/migrating.md

 ### Skins switched to CSS variables

 CSS skins (themes) have been completely reworked and now utilize CSS variables.
-While the HTML structure of the component and CSS class names have mostly remained unchanged, CSS styles written for older versions of the Gantt are likely no longer effective with v9.0.
+While the HTML structure of the component and CSS class names have mostly remained unchanged, CSS styles written for older versions of the Gantt may no longer work as intended with v9.0.

 For example, the following style was used to color tasks depending on their priority: